Mate-Selection, Scale, And Aging

 Mate-Selection And Dimorphism's

 Sexual Selection has been seen as processes that drive sexually dimorphic traits, I have used the term Mate-Selection in this paper in part to draw the distinction that Mate-Selection is not so constrained.
 When a female animal selects for senescing mates it is in her interest to pass this trait on to both her male and female progeny.
-A female that can discern whether a prospective mate's senescence is sex linked will be more successful than a female that does not make such a distinction and as a result selects mates with sex linked senescent traits which will fail to be expressed in the phenotype of it's female offspring.
+A female that can discern whether a prospective mate's senescence is sex linked will be more successful than a female that does not make such a distinction and as a result selects mates with sex linked senescent traits which will fail to be expressed in the phenotype of it's female offspring leading to negligibly senescent females in the species.

-It is a proposition of this paper that Trans-Generational Fitness is implemented primarily through the operation of two types of mechanisms that conserve resources by withholding them from use by body repair processes in the adult.
-Both of these mechanisms reinforce each other but senesce the organism in distinct ways.
-I have labeled these mechanisms the "Intracellular Depreciation Mechanism" (IDM) and the "Tissue Depreciation Mechanism" (TDM).
+It is a proposition of this paper that Trans-Generational Fitness is implemented primarily through the operation of two fundamental types of mechanisms that conserve resources by withholding them from use by body repair processes in the adult.
+Both of these types of mechanisms reinforce each other but senesce the organism in distinct ways.
+I have labeled these mechanisms types as the "Intracellular Depreciation Mechanism" (IDM) and the "Tissue Depreciation Mechanism" (TDM).

 The Intracellular Depreciation Mechanism